I offer a range of various services and depending on your specific needs, can help in a variety of ways.

 With all consultations, I look at the emotions that are motivating your dog to display the behaviour and I ensure the training plan aims to change those emotions.
 I also am passionate about ensuring the plan is effective, allowing dogs and owners to succeed.

-The consultation fee is £250, which includes the initial consultation, write ups and communication with other professionals (should this be required), as well as all follow ups for a 3 month period after.
+The consultation fee is £295, which includes the initial consultation, write ups and communication with other professionals (should this be required), as well as email and telephone follow ups for a 3 month period.
+If you require further follow up sessions in person these are charged at £75 an hour.
 I only take on a very limited number of clients at a time to ensure that owners get the ongoing advice and support they may need following the initial consultation.
 As a result there is commonly a 4-6 week wait for an appointment however, I do try and see people as soon as possible.

 Article pieces, guest talks and training days